 HARDNESS (Resistance to Denting)

-Cork is a naturally soft material, so you might anticipate it to have a low Janka rating.
+Cork is a naturally soft material, so you might anticipate it would have a low Janka rating.
 Of course, you are correct; its Janka hardness is around 200, so it’s only one-fortieth as hard as strand woven bamboo.
 However, things aren’t necessarily as bad as they might appear.
 Cork is also a highly elastic material.
 Consequently, it will bounce back into shape from dents.
-However, once it exceeds its elastic limit it is easily deformed, Walking on a cork floor in high heels will instantly destroy it and leaving heavy furniture on it for any length of time will almost certainly cause dents.
-So, for hardness and resistance to denting we give it just 2 points out of 10.
+However, once it exceeds its elastic limit, it is easily deformed, Walking on a cork floor in high heels will instantly destroy it, and leaving heavy furniture on it for any length of time will almost certainly cause dents.
+So, for hardness and resistance to denting, we give it just 2 points out of 10.

 ECO-FRIENDLESS / DAMAGE TO THE ENVIRONMENT

 Bamboo is probably the most sustainable building material on the planet.
 It grows very fast and has a significantly lower eco-cost than hardwoods.
-It is technically a grass, not a wood, and from planting can be ready for harvesting in under five years.
-Even harvesting bamboo is sustainable as it doesn’t erode the local environment or damage flora and fauna.
-It has a more significant impact on reducing global warming by taking in carbon dioxide than any other plant.
+It is technically a grass, not a wood, and from planting, it can be ready for harvesting in under five years.
+Even harvesting bamboo is sustainable since it doesn’t erode the local environment or damage flora and fauna.
+By taking in carbon dioxide, It has a more significant impact on reducing global warming than any other plant.
 For eco-friendliness, we give it maximum marks of 10 out of 10.

 INDOOR AIR QUALITY, OFF-GASSING, & FORMALDEHYDE EMISSIONS

-Many of the materials we have in our homes compromise the quality of the air we breathe as they emit organic chemicals known as VOCs (volatile organic chemicals).
+Many of the materials we have in our homes compromise the quality of the air we breathe because they emit organic chemicals known as VOCs (volatile organic chemicals).
 In the U.S., on average, the amount of indoor pollutants exceeds outside pollution by five to ten times.
-For more information on indoor air pollution please view the video below.
-These pollutants impact health, so it is clearly better to minimize them when we can, for instance by choosing a flooring that is free or nearly free of them.
+For more information on indoor air pollution, please view the video below.
+These pollutants impact health, so it is clearly better to minimize them when we can, for instance, by choosing a flooring that is free or nearly free of them.
 So how do bamboo and cork flooring compare?